PrincetonCS-UCA/codepost-powertools/README.rst

    # Call methods

-Please see |Scripting docs| for more information.
+Please see the "Writing Scripts" documentation for more information.

-.. end-overview

-..
-When the README is viewed on its own, can't provide a link
-.. |CLI docs| replace:: the CLI documentation
-.. |Scripting docs| replace:: the "Writing Scripts" documentation